Bestbynature/ReportCardExpress/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [x] Payment solution using stripe
+- [x] School fee Payment solution for student using stripe
 - [x] Other Authentication methods apart from Google
 - [x] Implementation of Authorization and privileges